dev-launchers/dev-launchers-platform/README.md

 > having duplicates in the yarn.lock, you can run `yarn dedupe --check` and `yarn dedupe` to
 > apply deduplication.
 The duplicate check is enforced in the example github actions.

-## Release

-We are using semantic versioning to tag release.
-Follow https://github.com/semantic-release/semantic-release#commit-message-format to format the commit messages.

-We've created a command to guide you create conventional commit message all you need to do is run `yarn commit`

-Once you are ready to create a new release, create a PR to merge master branch to release branch.

-.

 ---

 ## UI/UX Testing